MulFSA: Multi-level Financial Sentiment Analysis Framework for Bond Market: Introduction

-\begin{enumerate} \item \textbf{Data Collection}: We chose the Chinese bond market as the subject of our study, and constructed a texts corpus spanning 2013–2023, which covers bond-related news, firm announcements, analyst reports, and firm disclosures and amounts to 1,390,946 entries.
+\textbf{\textit{Data Collection}}: We chose the Chinese bond market as the subject, and constructed a text corpus spanning 2013–2023, which covers bond-related news, firm announcements, analyst reports, and firm disclosures, amounting to 1,353,585 entries.

-\item \textbf{Composite Sentiment Extraction}: We proposed a framework for constructing a composite sentiment using a hybrid with PLMs and LLMs.
-This index comprehensively considers the micro-level granularity of individual firms involved in the texts, the meso-level industries that may transmit effects to related firms, as well as the latency and persistence of textual impact.
+\textbf{\textit{Multi-Level Sentiment Extraction}}: We propose the first unified framework that integrates micro-level firm-specific sentiment, meso-level industry spillover effects, and the latency and persistence of textual impact, thereby mitigating the limitations of a single financial perspective.

-\item \textbf{Bond Default Risk Forecasting Modeling}: To validate the effectiveness of sentiment, we selected bond default risk forecasting as the downstream task to backtest whether the extracted text sentiment, when used as an additional feature, can improve forecasting performance.
-Comparative and ablation experiments demonstrate the effectiveness of our framework in reducing prediction error, with a 3.25\% reduction in MAE and a 10.96\% reduction in MAPE, and the extracted sentiment is also found to be associated with social risk events. \end{enumerate}
+\textbf{\textit{Bond Default Risk Forecasting Modeling}}: We selected bond default risk forecasting (BDRF) as the downstream task to backtest whether the extracted text sentiment can improve forecasting performance.
+Comparative and ablation experiments show a 10.25\% decrease in MAE and a 11.94\% decrease in MAPE, and that the extracted sentiment correlates with social risk events.